ACM40960/project-Bhagavath06/README.md

-# Object Detection of Autonomous Vehicles
+# Object Detection in Autonomous Vehicles

 This project focuses on object detection for autonomous driving using the KITTI dataset.
 Two different models are implemented and compared: Faster R-CNN using PyTorch and YOLOv8 using the Ultralytics framework.